Information about Deep Plane Facelift Procedures in NYC with Top Facial Plastic Surgeon, Dr. Andrew Jacono

 Recovery following a deep plane facelift usually involves some bruising and swelling around the re-positioned areas for the first few days.
 These symptoms will gradually disappear on their own.

-Because the deep plane technique is accomplished in the layer that naturally exists in your face, there is minimal bruising and minimal pain after the procedure.
+Because the deep plane technique is accomplished in the layer that naturally exists in your face, there is minimal bruising and minimal pain after the procedure, in the days after surgery.
 Deep plane surgery also maintains more of the natural blood supply to the skin by not severing blood vessels between the muscle and skin, allowing for more rapid healing.
 SMAS-type facelifts lift under the skin and disrupt blood vessels.
 Because of this, bruising is greater in non-deep plane facelifts.

 Some pain medication may be prescribed to help a patient to feel more comfortable during the healing process.
 Patients will also be encouraged to apply cold compresses to help alleviate swelling, and elevating the head will be recommended as well.
 It is important to get plenty of rest during the recovery.